digital-asset/canton/community/app/src/pack/examples/03-advanced-configuration/README.md

 A setup with more participant nodes can be created using the [participant](nodes/participant1.conf) as a template.
 The same applies to the domain configuration.
 The instance names should be changed (`participant1` to something else), as otherwise, distinguishing the nodes in a trial run will be difficult.

+## API

+By default, all the APIs only bind to localhost.
+If you want to expose them on the network, you should secure them using TLS and JWT.
+You can use the mixins configuration in the ``api`` subdirectory for your convenience.

+## Parameters

+The parameters directory contains a set of mix-ins to modify the behaviour of your nodes.

+- [nonuck.conf](nodes/nonuck.conf) enable non-UCK mode such that you can use multiple domains per participant node (preview).

 ## Test Your Setup